David-Manniche/TheMarket/readme.txt

     => 043109 - while adding pickup details> slots> there is some issue with time => 042650 - On cart >> when there are products in shipped and pickup both then amount should be of those products only which are selected under " ship my order " or " pickup in store"
     => 042602 -  If we come back on home page from checkout and there are only shipped and only pickup products then products on checkout are the only products which gets display on cart popup
+    => 042595 - On Thankyou >> if we choose pickup then shipping method section shows a blank bar

 Enhancements:
     => Tax module upgrade